-Concordia University Irvine has received specialized accreditation for its business programs through the International Accreditation Council for Business Education (IACBE), located at 11374 Strang Line Road in Lenexa, Kansas, USA, the leading outcomes-based professional accrediting organization for business programs in student-centered colleges around the world.
+The School of Business and Economics at Concordia University Irvine has received specialized accreditation for its business and accounting programs through the International Accreditation Council for Business Education (IACBE) located at 11960 Quivira Road in Overland Park, Kansas, USA.
+For a list of accredited programs please view our IACBE member status page.

 IACBE accreditation helps to ensure that your business degree is one of quality.
 Our programs have undergone a rigorous self-evaluation and on-site evaluation by highly-trained reviewers.
 In addition, CUI and its academic business unit have demonstrated a commitment to excellence in business education and are involved in a continuous quality improvement process based on the assessment of student learning outcomes.